 At meals, if the Loyal Toast is proposed, it is usually done by the host after the main course, and prior to the dessert.
 The form is:

-“Ladies and Gentlemen – The Queen of Canada/ La Reine du Canada”
+“Ladies and Gentlemen – The King of Canada/ Le Roi du Canada”

 The correct response is:

-(There should be no clinking of glasses when toasting The Queen)
+(There should be no clinking of glasses when toasting The King)

 The Lieutenant Governor is the first to leave the room at the conclusion of the event.

-If in the planning consultation with the Aide-de-Camp a formal departure is appropriate, the emcee should announce:
+If in the planning consultation with the Aide-de-Camp a formal departure is appropriate, the MC should announce:

-“Ladies and Gentlemen please rise and remain in your places for the departure of Her Honour (Their Honours).”
+“Ladies and Gentlemen please rise if you are able and remain in your places for the departure of Her Honour.”

 If O Canada is performed at the conclusion of the event then the announcement can be adjusted by asking those in attendance to remain standing following the anthem for the departure of the Lieutenant Governor.